tweag/nickel/nickel-lang-lib/tests/README.md

 ## Where are the snapshot tests?

 Our current implementation of snapshot tests relies on the Nickel interpreter binary.
-Because of this they were moved to the `nickel-lang-cli` crate when it was split out from the core `nickel-lang` crate.
+Because of this they were moved to the `nickel-lang` CLI crate when it was split out from the core `nickel-lang-lib` crate.
 Eventually, it would be nice to reintegrate snapshot tests for error messages into `nickel-lang`.